mainmatter/mainmatter.com/_posts/2020-04-27-facilitate-client-onboarding.md

 The kick-off meeting marks the moment where a client hands-off their idea to the team that will build and implement it.
 It is a pivotal time in a project, and it's crucial to hear the client's project journey with as much detail as possible.

-If we consider that the client has been exposed to their idea for much longer than the team, then it's likely that the recency effect has them detach from the historical details of their journey and give more weight to recent events instead.
-However, there are things we can do to overcome this and turn the project introduction into a learning opportunity.
+If we consider that the client has been exposed to their idea for much longer than the team, then it's likely that the recency effect has them detach from the historical details of their journey and give more weight to recent events instead, they might not remember or be able to justify every decision made.
+However, there are things we can do to overcome these problems and turn the project introduction into a learning opportunity for all.

 ### Actively Listen and Delay Judgement